makoit/fastapi_mongo_example_project/README.md

 - api uses oauth2 password schema
 - get access token (bearer) via token route with username and password
-- actually only admin user
+- actually only a fix admin user is supported
-  - inital `username: admin`
-  - inital `password: admin`
-- can be changed in `.env`
+- admin user credentials can be changed in `.env` file
 - password has to encrypt with bcrypt to save only hash in `.env`

 ---